Kristina01111000/Drws_site/README.md

 Fix menu dropdown color
 Look at homepage on cell phone to see if i think any changes should be made

-- asked for access to the google doc that sarah was working on
+- look at the google doc that sarah sent, + make changes